aldabraFinance/aldabra-docs/docs/getting-started/intro.md

 ## Launch Plan

 Aldabra Finance is a fair launch project with no pre-sale, no investor, and no pre-mine.
-Everyone will be eligible to get ALDABRA tokens equally by joining the testing period and/or providing liquidity after Aldabra Finance is launched. [(More details)](../../our-protocols/yield-earning/#yield-farm)
+Everyone is eligible to receive ALDABRA tokens. by joining the testing period and/or providing liquidity after Aldabra Finance is launched. [(More details)](our-protocols/earn.md/#yield-farm)

 **Why is there a testing period?**

-Because Aldabra Finance introduces the protocol that develops a new algorithm for the Aldabra ecosystem.
-Therefore we need your help to test our protocols and build the community before launching.
+Aldabra Finance introduces the protocol that develops a new algorithm for the Aldabra ecosystem.
+So, we need your help to test our protocols and build the community before launching.

-It is possible to say that our `smart contracts are approved by the community.`
+We can say that our `smart contracts are approved by the community.`

 When the testing period ended, everyone who participated will get airdrop as ALDABRA token.

-You can joint the testing period on BSC testnet and help us build the community by:
+You can join the testing period on BSC testnet and help us to build the community by:

 - Follow us on twitter: [@AldabraFinance](https://twitter.com/AldabraFinance)
 - Join the telegram group: [t.me/aldabrafinance_community](https://t.me/aldabrafinance_community)